 - Sometimes the prices aren’t really THAT great.
 For example, buying Costco toilet paper can cost more than buying toilet paper that is on sale at the local grocery store chain.

 - Food wastage!
 I admittedly still have a tub of hummus that has been sitting in my freezer for about 11 months.
 I hope it’s still good.
-I think this is probably the biggest deterrent of going to Costco, especially if you live alone or if you don’t typically eat like a horse.
+I think this is probably the biggest deterrent to going to Costco, especially if you live alone or if you don’t typically eat like a horse.

-At the end of the day, if I had a family to feed I think a Costco membership will be a no brainer.
+At the end of the day, if I had a family to feed I think a Costco membership will be a no-brainer.
 But if you live alone or you don’t consume very much, or if you live a ways away from a Costco, it might be a more difficult choice.
-It all boils down to if you value high quality foods (because Costco is hands down super high quality) and a good return policy on big ticket purchases.
+It all boils down to if you value high-quality foods (because Costco is hands down super high quality) and a good return policy on big-ticket purchases.

 I still have yet to get to a Costco, but I’m pretty confident that I will be able to visit Costco before my membership ends to stock up on meat and cheese and Mary’s organic gluten-free crackers.